aziz1975/tron-upgradeable/README.md

    npm install
    node TestContracts.js
 ```
+**Important Note:** It's recommended not to run the whole test suite at once in the Nile or Shasta environment.
+Doing so can generate inconsistent outputs and unnecessarily consume resources.
+Run only the sections of code you actually need to test.

 ## Notes on Storage Layout
 When using upgradeable contracts, storage layout must remain consistent across versions to avoid corrupting stored data.
 In ImplementationV2, the original state variables from ImplementationV1 appear in the same order at the top.